mre/fcat/README.md

 With that little trick, it's **more than three times as fast as the system `cat`** in our benchmarks.
 Read the [announcement here](https://endler.dev/2018/fastcat).

+:warning: **This project is currently broken on newer Linux versions (5.9+) because of some changes
+concerning the `splice` system call.
+(See [here](http://archive.lwn.net:8080/linux-kernel/202105071116.638258236E@keescook/t/) and [here](https://cdn.kernel.org/pub/linux/kernel/v5.x/ChangeLog-5.9).)
+This can't be fixed unless changes to the kernel get made.**

+## Performance

 ```
 cat myfile | pv -r > /dev/null
 [1.90GiB/s]